Three-dimensional AdS black holes in massive-power-Maxwell theor: Conclusions

-Furthermore, we presented a study in the context of the gravitational lensing of light around these black holes.
-Depending on the values of black hole parameters and impact parameter, photons get deflected from their straight path and have different behaviors.
-For small values of the impact parameter $b$, the deflection angle was a decreasing function of $b$, whereas for large values, it was an increasing function.
-This shows that there exists a global minimum value of the impact parameter $b$ which deflection of light is very low for it.
-Relative to the impact of electric charge, we found that it has an increasing contribution on the deflection angle $\Theta $.
-In other word, deflection of light in the presence of the large electric charge is very high as compared to black holes located in a weak electric field.
-We also noticed that the effects of graviton mass and parameters $c$ and $\varepsilon $ on the deflection angle are similar to that of the electric charge.
-Whereas the cosmological constant exhibited decreasing effects on $\Theta $, meaning that deflection of light is low in a background with low curvature.
+Finally, we presented a study in the context of the gravitational lensing of light around these black holes.
+Depending on the values of black hole parameters and impact parameters, photons get deflected from their straight path and have different behaviors.
+For small values of the impact parameter $ b$, the deflection angle was a decreasing function of $b$, whereas the opposite behavior was observed for large values.
+It shows that there exists a global minimum value of the impact parameter $b$, which the deflection of light is very low for it.
+Relative to the impact of electric charge, we found that it has an increasing contribution to the deflection angle $\Theta $.
+In other words, the deflection of light in a large electric charge is very high compared to black holes located in a weak electric field.
+We also noticed that the effects of graviton mass, the parameter $\varepsilon $, and the cosmological constant on the deflection angle are similar to that of the electric charge.

-In addition, we employed the connection between the shadow radius and quasinormal modes and investigated small perturbations around the black holes.
-We found that: i) Increasing the electric charge lead to increasing both real and imaginary parts of the QNM frequency.
-This revealed the fact that the scalar field perturbations in the presence of a powerful electric field oscillate faster and decay more slowly. ii) As the graviton mass and parameters $c$ and $\varepsilon$ increase the real (imaginary) part of the quasinormal frequencies increase (decrease).
-This means that as the effect of massive gravitons and parameters $c$ and $\varepsilon$ get stronger, the energy of the QNMs grows and they decay faster. iii) The effect of cosmological constant is to decrease (increase) the real (imaginary) part of the QNMs.
-This shows that although the scalar field perturbations have less energy for oscillation in a lower curvature background, they decay slower in such a situation.